resbank/sdmx-data-repo/README.md

-# SpartaData
+# SDMX data repository

-SDMX compliant data repository for ERD - in support of the Sparta project
+SDMX compliant data repository - in support of the published [nowcasting working paper](https://www.resbank.co.za/content/dam/sarb/publications/working-papers/2021/WP%202101.pdf)

+## Health warning

+**This software is a prototype** and is not suitable for production use.
+It is made available for those interested in the underlying data management concepts.

 ## Usage

 Read the documentation [here](doc).

 ## License

-Copyright © 2020 FIXME

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at